WooseongYang/ColdRAG/README.md

 # ColdRAG

-ColdRAG is the **official implementation** of our Retrieval-Augmented, Large Language Model (LLM) based cold-start recommendation system.
+This is the official implementation of ColdRAG, a Retrieval-Augmented, Large Language Model (LLM) based cold-start recommendation system.
 This repository contains the full Qwen-based ColdRAG pipeline implemented with **vLLM** for LLM inference and **BAAI/bge-m3** for embedding-based retrieval.

 # Environment Setup